jaroslawjanas/coin-finder/README.md

 ## The Real Purpose: Demonstrating Cryptographic Security

 This project serves as a practical demonstration of why blockchain cryptography works.
-Ethereum (and similar blockchains) rely on the mathematical near-impossibility of finding a valid private key through random guessing.
-When people say "your crypto wallet is secure," this is what they mean - not that it's theoretically impossible to guess, but that the probability is so astronomically small that it might as well be impossible.
+Ethereum (and similar blockchains) rely on the mathematical near-impossibility of randomly producing a private key that maps to a funded address.
+When people say "your crypto wallet is secure," this is what they mean—not that it is theoretically impossible to collide with an existing account, but that the probability is so astronomically small that it might as well be impossible.

 Unlike real-world attacks that exploit:
 - Weak random number generators